nutiteq/advancedlayers/readme.md

 # Install dependency JARs

- You need dependent JAR files in the project.
-There are two ways to accomplish this:
+You need to include advancedlayers with dependencies to your application project.
+Depending on your development environment and IDE there are several ways to do it.

-If you use maven, then dependent libraries will be downloaded automatically from Nutiteq repository.
-Only if you do not use maven for some reason, just copy all *extlibs/* jar files to *libs* folder within the project

 ## In Android Studio / Gradle